wsdream/AMF/AMF/readme.txt

 Copyright
 ----------------------------------------------------------------------------

-This software and data is provided as-is, and there are no guarantees that it fits your purposes or that it is bug-free.
-It is only freely available for research purposes.
-Downloading and using the package will indicate your acceptance to enter into a GNU General Public License agreement.
+Copyright (c) WS-DREAM@GitHub, CUHK.

-Redistribution of this package to any other third party or over the Web is not permitted.
+Permission is granted for anyone to copy, use, modify, or distribute this program and accompanying programs and documents for any purpose, provided this copyright notice is retained and prominently displayed, along with a note saying that the original programs are available from our web page (https://wsdream.github.io).
+The program is provided as-is, and there are no guarantees that it fits your purposes or that it is bug-free.
+All use of these programs is entirely at the user's own risk.
+For any enquiries, please feel free to contact Jamie Zhu <jmzhu AT cse.cuhk.edu.hk>.